relativitydev/Gravity/README.md

 * `RelativityObject` - Specifies the type Guid of the RDO you are targeting.
 * `RelativityObjectField` - Specifies the type Guid and the "RdoFieldType" of the RDO field you are targeting.
-* `RelativityMultipleObject` - Specifies the type Guid of a multiple object RDO field.
-     * **Note:** This attribute is used if you want to return the field as a List of objects (not just ids).
-* `RelativitySingleObject` - Specifies the type Guid of a single object RDO field.
-    * **Note:** This attribute is used if you want to return the field as a objects (not just id).
 * `RelativityObjectChildrenList` - Used to decorate a List of child RDOs as a object List.

 The following example demonstrates a RDO represented as a Model: